-Create Berms, Swales or Redirected Drainage.
-Flood waters can be diverted away from your residence using berms, brick planter boxes and swales, but these may not be done in ways that cause damage to other properties.
-Owners and residents can request a meeting with a City Engineer to discuss the best ways to solve existing drainage problems, and whether a Building Permit will be required.
-This may be the most feasible solution for areas with flooding due to overland flow, as in RLA #19.
+Create Berms, Swales or Redirected Drainage: Flood waters can be diverted away from structures using berms, brick planter boxes and swales, but these may not be done in ways that cause damage to other properties.
+Owners and occupants can request a meeting with a City Engineer to discuss the best ways to solve existing drainage problems, and whether a Building Permit will be required.
+Contact the Customer Care Center at (918) 596-2100.
+This may be the most feasible solution for areas with flooding due to overland flow, as in RLA #36.